 For introverts, job searching comes with a unique set of challenges.
-After all, introverts notably feel sapped after group gatherings, are frequently described as reserved, and can struggle to make small talk.
-This combination of characteristics can make interviewing, in particular, difficult for the personality type.
+After all, introverts are known for feeling sapped after group gatherings, are frequently described as reserved, and can find making small talk a bit of a struggle.

 How to Identify a Job That's Right for You